 Keep close track of your injuries, and note any changes to your doctor right away.
-Some injuries, such as whiplash (which is very common with rear-end accidents), can manifest or worsen over time.
+Some injuries, such as whiplash (which is very common with rear-end accidents), worsen over time.

 Depending on the size of the vehicles involved, damage to your car may be significant after a rear-end accident.
 You have a right to recover for any costs for vehicle repair or replacement.

-You’ll likely have to miss some time from work because of the accident and your injuries.
-Your lawyer will account for your missed wages and days from work.
-These are legitimate damages you can claim.
+You’ll likely have to miss work because of the accident and your injuries.
+However, your lawyer will make sure you receive financial compensation for any lost wages you incurred due to the collision.

-Any damages related to pain and suffering will be harder to calculate, since those don’t involve set numbers like with a hospital bill or vehicle repair bill.
-A rear-end collision accident lawyer can help come up with a fair number for damages that aren’t so straightforward.
+Damages related to pain and suffering are harder to calculate since they don’t involve concrete numbers like a hospital bill or vehicle repair appraisal.
+However, a rear-end collision accident lawyer can determine a fair number for any emotional damages you endured since the accident.

 Examples of emotional damages you can sue for after a rear-end collision include: